-An AQIP institution completes an ongoing cycle of Action Projects that over time constitute its record for quality improvement activities.
-Strategy Forums assist in this process as do other core AQIP processes such as the institution’s Systems Portfolio.
-In order to remain aware of the institution’s progress on its quality endeavors and also to serve as a resource to each AQIP institution, the Commission requires institutions to always have in-progress at least three Action Projects.
-Once a project is completed, AQIP anticipates that the institution will simply begin another, using the knowledge and skills gained from its earlier projects to select, shape, and define the scope of new activities.
+An institution on the AQIP Pathway completes an ongoing cycle of Action Projects that over time constitute its record for quality improvement activities.
+Strategy Forums assist in this process, as do other core AQIP Pathway processes such as the institution’s Systems Portfolio.
+In order to remain aware of the institution’s progress on its quality endeavors and also to serve as a resource to each institution, HLC requires institutions to always have in-progress at least three Action Projects.
+Once a project is completed, HLC anticipates that the institution will simply begin another, using the knowledge and skills gained from its earlier projects to select, shape, and define the scope of new activities.

-The Commission has created an AQIP Action Project Guide to help institutions get started.
+HLC has created an Action Project Guide to help institutions get started.

 The old platform for managing Action Projects will remain open temporarily to allow institutions to transfer their existing projects into the new network.